-Phase 1 of the redevelopment of 500 Coventry Road includes a 28-storey residential building with a total of 309 residential units.
-The proposed development has a six (6) storey podium before stepping back to the tower, which has a floorplate of 725 square metres.
+Phase 1 of the redevelopment of 500 Coventry Road includes a 28-storey residential building with a total of 309 residential units located in the southeast corner of the subject site.
+The proposed development has a six (6) storey podium before stepping back to the tower, which has a floorplate of 869 square metres.
 The site layout accommodates a 14-metre setback from Highway 417 and appropriate setbacks to the east and west so as to allow for the future development and redevelopment of those blocks with high-rise buildings.
-The tower element will be separated from the north side lot line by 10.55 metres, from the east side lot line by 12.5 metres, from the west side lot line by 12 metres, and from the south side lot line by 18.1 metres.
+The tower will be set back from the north side (future) lot line by 10.55 metres, from the east side lot line by 12.5 metres, from the west side (future) lot line by 12 metres, and from the south side lot line by 18.1 metres.

 An existing internal driveway will connect Coventry Road and the proposed development, with a 6.7-metre internal driveway loop proposed in front of the residential main entrance for pick-ups and drop-offs.
-A 6.7-metre internal driveway is proposed to the east of the building for trucks to access the loading space and vehicular access to the underground parking garage.
+A 6.7-metre internal driveway is proposed to the east of the building for service vehicles to access the loading space and vehicular access to the underground parking garage.

 The main residential entrance is located on the west side of the building, with the ground floor including amenity areas for residents, a mail room, a rental office, loading and service areas and a bicycle storage room.
-The ground floor features ample fenestration and landscaping to improve the at-grade experience.
+The ground floor features ample fenestration and landscaping to establish an appropriate and welcoming the at-grade experience.

-Vehicle parking for Phase 1 is provided within a new underground parking garage and within the existing surface parking area on the larger parcel.
-In total, there will be 319 vehicle parking spaces for Phase 1 - 207 below grade and 112 as existing surface parking).
-The intention is that over time, as the site develops, the surface parking will all be removed and shifted into underground garages, and the parking ratios will be significantly reduced.
+Vehicle parking for Phase 1 is provided within a new underground parking garage while also utilizing existing spaces within surface parking area on subject site in the interim, until future phases progress, and additional below-grade parking is constructed.
+In total, there will be 319 vehicle parking spaces for Phase 1 which includes 207 spaces below grade and 112 surface spaces.
 The underground parking garage is accessed from a drive-aisle on the east side of the proposed building.
-The intention is that the garage can be expanded north and west to accommodate future phases of development.
+The parking garage ramp has been integrated architecturally into the design of the building and the site.
+The intention is that the garage can be expanded to accommodate future phases of development.